Trusted by Independent Car Dealers since 2006

 So how can you keep the momentum?
 Be transparent.
 Be honest.
 Be a cheerleader for their team.

 - Ask them budgetary questions to get the whole picture

-- Tell them that the dealership makes a lot of its profit from add-ons and extended warranties.
-They already know this, but will appreciate your openness
+- Tell them the dealership makes much of its profit from add-ons and extended warranties.
+They already know this but will appreciate your openness.

 - Give advice about which options will work best for them and why